avega-senso/code-challenge-frontend/README.md

 - Use any framework you want or none.
 - You don't need to think about browser support, latest version of chrome is fine.
 - Don't spend to much time on this, we'll discuss what you did even if you didn't "finish".
-- Use something your'e comfortable with, this is not the time to try that new thing.
+- Use something you're comfortable with, this is not the time to try that new thing.

 ## Get started